Germans in the American Revolution

-Allies of Great Britain
+European allies of Britain

 Germans in Europe lived in numerous separate states.
 Some of these states had been in alliance with Britain during the Seven Years' War, and were eager to assist Great Britain.
 Britain had used auxiliary forces in every one of its 18th century wars, their use in suppressing rebellion seemed consistent with previous policy.
 Their use against British subjects was controversial, however.
 Despite British Whig opposition to using German soldiers to subjugate the "sons of Englishmen," Parliament overwhelmingly approved the measure in order to quickly raise the forces need to suppress the rebellion.

 The leasing of soldiers to a foreign power was also controversial to some Europeans, but the people of these continental states generally took great pride in their soldiers' service in the war.
 Prussia notably rejected the request to send soldiers.
-Germans living in America did not enlist in the auxiliary units but some enlisted in British units, such as the 60th (Royal American) Regiment.
+Germans living in America did not enlist in the auxiliary units but some enlisted in British units.
+The 60th (Royal American) Regiment recruited both from the Americas and from Germany.

 The sudden demand to rent thousands of auxiliaries placed a burden on recruiters.
 Base standards had to be met, including a minimum height and number of teeth required to operate flintlock muskets.
 Recruiters could be forced to pay losses due to desertion or loss of equipment.
 As many as 40,000 German auxiliaries were sent to North America, Gibraltar, Minorca and Mysore, and South Africa.
 In North America, German units accounted for more than a third of British forces.

 Americans were alarmed at the arrival of hired German fighters.
 Several American representatives to Continental bodies declared they would be willing to declare independence if King George used such soldiers against them.
 The hired German troops were referred to as mercenaries by the patriots.
 Patriot outrage was also reflected in the Declaration of Independence:

 Colonial-era jurists drawing a distinction between auxiliaries and mercenaries, with auxiliaries serving their prince when sent to the aid of another prince, and mercenaries serving a foreign prince as individuals.
 By this distinction, the troops which served in the American Revolution were not mercenaries, but auxiliaries.
 Early Republican historians, however, defended the term "mercenaries" to distinguish the foreign, professional armies from the idealized citizen soldier who altruistically fought for independence.
 Mercy Otis Warren promoted the idea of German auxiliaries as barbarians, but also as victims of tyranny.

 Throughout the war, the United States attempted to entice the hired men to stop fighting.
-In April 1778, Congress issued a letter "To the officers and soldiers in the service of the king of Great Britain, not subjects of the said king" which offered land and livestock to defecting German units, in addition to increased rank.
+In April 1778, Congress issued a letter, addressed "To the officers and soldiers in the service of the king of Great Britain, not subjects of the said king", which offered land and livestock to defecting German units, in addition to increased rank.
 At the conclusion of the war, Congress offered incentives—especially free farmland—for these ethnic Germans to remain in the United States.
-Great Britain also offered land and tax incentives to its Loyalist soldiers willing to settle in Nova Scotia.
+Great Britain also offered land and tax incentives to its Loyalist soldiers willing to settle in Nova Scotia in present-day Canada.